knmoses/knmoses.github.io/_portfolio/airline.md

 tags: [Tableau, Python, Presentation, Visualization]
 ---

 This project looks at the airline and automobile industries and determines which one is safer.
-Within the repository you will find a collection of visualization presentations and blog posts.
+Within the repository a collection of visualization presentations and blog posts can be found.

 GitHub:
 [Air vs Auto](https://github.com/knmoses/DSC640-Air-vs-Auto-Safety)